-An example is Empiricism, a worldview that states that whatever cannot be experientially proved should be rejected as a myth.
+An example of such a worldview is Empiricism: it states that whatever cannot be experimentally proved should be rejected as a myth.
 Thus, empiricists will always demand for scientific evidence for every claim.
-But one doesn’t have to see an evidence of a thing before its existence is accepted.
+But one doesn’t have to see an experimental evidence of a thing before its existence is accepted.

 4. Living in fantasy